scottaxcell/cs555-assignment1/README.md

 * ~~major heartbeat -- metadata about all the chunks~~
 * ~~all heartbeats -- total number of chunks and free-space~~
 * ~~report path corruption to controller~~
-* add error detection by hashing on reads and writes
+* ~~add error detection by hashing on reads and writes~~
 * write metadata to header of file data being written per chunk ?
 * refresh state by reading from disk on initialization ?
+* chunk replication should acknowledge the version level instead of incrementing on every single write

 ### Client
 * ~~ask controller for chunk servers to write chunk to~~